Elton John: Fans entitled to partial refund after Auckland concert cut short - Consumer NZ

-Sir Elton John fans who attended Sunday's Auckland show cut short after the superstar nearly collapsed could be entitled to partial refunds, Consumer NZ says.
+Sir Elton John fans who attended Sunday's Auckland show cut short after the superstar became ill could be entitled to partial refunds, Consumer NZ says.

+And as fans for tomorrow night's rescheduled show scramble to change their plans, Jetstar said this morning they will move flights free of charge.
+But some customers were already out of pocket, having been told they had to pay to rebook.

-The distraught 72-year-old left the stage in tears about two thirds of the way through the performance as his voice deserted him.
+John, 72, left the stage in tears about two thirds of the way through Sunday's Mt Smart performance as his voice deserted him.

 Medical staff rushed to give John, suffering from walking pneumonia, oxygen on stage as he told them he felt dizzy.
+He eventually had to end the show after hammering out 16 of the 25 songs on his set list.

 READ MORE: